BayashiPascal/GSet/README.md

 };
 ```

+An union is preferred to several members for each type with the view to save space in memory, as only one single type will ever be used for a given GSetElem, and to allow the manipulation of the data independantly of its type.

 Functions on GSet, if they need access to the data, are defined for each data type.
 Macro are used to commonalise the code.
 For example, to pop a data:

 ```